auth0-samples/auth0-acul-samples/README.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/your-feature-name`
-3. Make your changes using mock data for testing
+3. Make your changes using the development server: `npm run dev`
-4. Test thoroughly: `npm run test`
+4. Test thoroughly: `npm test`
 5. Submit a pull request

 **What to Contribute:**